Healthy Homes Assessment Taita

 Insulation Taita

-The "R" refers to thermal resistance and is a gauge of how well the insulation withstands heat flow.
-The more R-value is higher, the more effective the insulation.
+The "R" refers to thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The more R-value is higher, the better the insulation.

 • Zone 1 - Auckland & Northland Ceiling R 2.9 Underfloor R 1.3